SEIR-7-06/react-props-demo-code/README.md

 - Export our function (export default MyComponent)

 ## index.html
-The first file that gets loaded into the browser
+The first file that gets loaded into the browser.
+Once the file loads, it runs the JavaScript to load the App onto the page.

 ## index.js
 Gets our App Component and inserts it into the element with the id of root in our HTML